Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 1 – as of September 2025Direct access to major cloud providers is available.
+Direct Cloud On-RampsOver 1 – as of September 2025Direct access to AWS enhances hybrid cloud performance.

-Tax IncentivesNoNo specific data center incentives are offered.
+Tax IncentivesNoNo specific data center tax incentives are promoted.

 Network & Connectivity Ecosystem